 If you’re ready to treat you and your loved ones to a stay at Disney’s Yacht Club, room rates will depend on a few different things like what time of year you’re traveling, how many people are staying, and what you want to see when you look out your window.
 For example, while watching the Christmas fireworks from your water-view room on the Regatta Club level will run you almost $1,400, staying during the slow season in a room with a less-than-picturesque view of the roof will net you around $900 in savings.

-With rates spanning from the low-to-mid $500s during the slow season to the mid-to-high $800s, basic standard-view rooms without access to the Regatta Club are the most affordable option.
-Contrastingly, if your clan is large or you’re looking to splurge, prices for a 2-bedroom suite with keys to the club-level lounge start in the low $2,000s and top out in the low $3,500s.
+With rates spanning from the mid-$500s during the slow season to the mid-to-high $900s, basic standard-view rooms without access to the Regatta Club are the most affordable option.
+Contrastingly, if your clan is large or you’re looking to splurge, prices for a 2-bedroom suite with keys to the club-level lounge start in the low $2,000s and top out in the high $3,000s.

-Below are some examples of room rate ranges, arranged by starting price, for each of the room types available at the Yacht Club:
+Below are some examples of room rate ranges for stays in 2023, arranged by starting price, for each of the room types available at the Yacht Club (expect slightly lower rates in 2022):

 Disney Yacht Club Hotel Amenities